lvl-up/page_magic/README.md

 end
 ```
 ## Elements
-Defining elements is easy see the example below.
+Defining elements is easy.
+The following example defines a text field called 'search_field' that can be found using its name which is 'q'

 ```ruby
 class Github